-Folder Integrity Manifests: The Complete Guide to Audit-Ready File Documentation
+Folder Integrity Manifests: Audit-Ready Documentation Guide

 In 2026, audit trails aren't just helpful - they're mandatory.
 When a regulator asks "prove these files match what you shipped," screenshots and file lists no longer suffice.
 You need a tamper-evident manifest that cryptographically links each file to its state at a point in time.